• Home

 The Verification Principle

-Dominionism is a philosophy that combines religion, science and philosophy.
-A central plank of Dominionism is the recognition that philosophy and religion both need scientific verification.
-Dominionists also assert that science needs the direction and purpose provided by the morality of Scripture.
+Apriorism is a philosophy that combines religion, science and philosophy.
+A central plank of Apriorism is the recognition that philosophy and religion both need scientific verification.
+Apriorists also assert that science needs the direction and purpose provided by morality.
+There cannot be direction unless there is a calibrated scale of value.
+What we do must be calibrated by its value according to a standard way of determining what worth something has.

 Truth claims are to be verified and be verifiable.
 If a statement or proposition is true or an action moral the truth or action must be verified in a quantifiable or substantiated way.